anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To invent, you need a good imagination and a pile of junk.
+Quote: We all live with the objective of being happy; our lives are all different and yet the same.

-By: Thomas Edison
+By: Anne Frank